OllieJones/sqlite-object-cache/readme.txt

 To avoid backing up SQLite files, tell your backup plugin to skip the files named `*.sqlite`, `*.sqlite-wal`, and `*.sqlite-shm`.

 This plugin automatically suppresses backing up your SQLite data when you use the [Updraft Plus](https://wordpress.org/plugins/updraftplus/), [BackWPUp](https://wordpress.org/plugins/backwpup/), or [WP STAGING](https://wordpress.org/plugins/wp-staging/) plugins.
+The [Duplicator](https://wordpress.org/plugins/duplicator/) plugin does not offer an automated way to suppress copying those files.

 If you use some other backup or cloning plugin, please let the author know by creating a [support topic](https://wordpress.org/support/plugin/sqlite-object-cache/).